 NOTEArticle written in January, 2010.
 The below information is for your reference only, it does not apply to current year visa conditions.
 You may read the comments section and Check out POE Tracker for current situation

-One of the shocking news that I heard recently from my friends is few of the H1B visa holders were sent back to India at the port of entry.
+One of the shocking news that I heard recently from my friends and also highlighted in news websites like Rediff News is few of the H1B visa holders were sent back to India at the port of entry.
 This article is about the incident and caution to avoid travel.

 Real incident : H1B holders sent back to India at Port of entry